AllenNeuralDynamics/segmentation-skeleton-metrics/README.md

 <br>

-Note: this Python package can also be used to evaluate a segmentation in which split mistakes have been corrected.
+Note: this package can also be used to evaluate a segmentation in which split mistakes have been corrected.

 ## Contact Information
 For any inquiries, feedback, or contributions, please do not hesitate to contact us.
 You can reach us via email at anna.grim@alleninstitute.org or connect on [LinkedIn](https://www.linkedin.com/in/anna-m-grim/).